 The Musket Room is designed by renowned Alexander Waterworth Interiors incorporating rustic and contemporary design elements to create the restaurant’s simple, yet stunning and award-winning space.
 Walking into The Musket Room, guests are greeted by a striking 20-foot walnut timber bar, leading back to the bright and airy Garden Room, which offers views of Matt’s backyard garden, whose produce is incorporated in many of the restaurant’s seasonal menus.
 Lime-washed exposed brick and mid-century modern brass chandeliers add both character and depth to the 70-seat restaurant, while intimate nooks give it a romantic charm.

 Dishes at The Musket Room are thoughtful and composed, reflecting Matt’s New American experience and classical French training.
-A meal begins with inventive starters such as Foie gras torchon with nectarine, beet, and brioche or Quail with blackberries, bread sauce and roasted onions.
-Main courses are creative and beautifully plated; from the mouthwatering Cod with squash, grains and onions to the deeply satisfying New Zealand Red Deer with Flavors of Gin, enriched with aromas of fennel, juniper, lychee and licorice.
-Desserts such as a the Pavlova, a modern take on an New Zealand classic, heightened with strawberries and cream, and the Pig’s blood with berries, rhubarb, and herbs conclude the meal.
+A meal begins with inventive starters such as Foie gras torchon with date, granny smith, and hazelnut or Quail with blackberries, bread sauce and roasted onions.
+Main courses are creative and beautifully plated; from the mouthwatering Cod with Brussels, pomegranate, yuzu and grains to the deeply satisfying New Zealand Red Deer with Flavors of Gin, enriched with aromas of fennel, juniper, lychee and licorice.
+Desserts such as a the Pavlova, a modern take on an New Zealand classic, heightened with strawberries and cream, and the Carrot Cake with brown-butter conclude the meal.

-In addition to a la carte offerings served in the Front Room, guests can experience a six or ten-course tasting menu served exclusively in the Garden Room.
-The restaurant’s wine list, curated by Master Sommelier and New Zealand native Cameron Douglas, features a large selection of hard-to-find New Zealand varieties unrivaled by any other wine list in New York City.
-Mixologist Chris Barry helms the restaurant’s bar, continually updating the list of New Zealand beers, and cocktails featuring homemade sodas, tonics and freshly squeezed juices, as well as in-house barrel-aged specialties.
+In addition to à la carte offerings, guests can experience the restaurant’s six course, ten course, and vegetarian tasting menus.
+The restaurant’s wine list, curated by New Zealand’s only Master Sommelier, Cameron Douglas, features a large selection of hard-to-find New Zealand varieties unrivaled by any other wine list in New York City.
+The restaurant also boasts a continually updated list of hard to find New Zealand beers, as well as inventive cocktails featuring homemade sodas, tonics and freshly squeezed juices, as well as in-house barrel-aged specialties.